The 1st day of summer – one-off artwork

 The painting was shortlisted for the international exhibition of a contemporary art at the CICA Museum in South Korea in January.

-The painting has been participating in a contemporary art exhibition organized by the UK gallery Broadway Luxury.
+The painting took part in a contemporary art exhibition organized by the UK gallery Broadway Luxury.

 “Art Deco Exhibition in Paris in 1925…